raspberrypilearning/from-me-to-you/en/step_1.md

 You will create an digital, interactive card to send to someone to cheer them up or help them celebrate an occasion or for any other reason - it's up to  you.
 You will decide who to make the card for and, to help you develop your ideas, you will investigate cards that others have made.

-You now have a range of skills which you have learnt during the Look After Yourself Learning Journey.
-During the Skills pathway you developed your skills and then, in the Projects Challenge pathway ([Looping sprites](https://learning-admin.raspberrypi.org/en/projects/looping-sprites), [Stamping app](https://learning-admin.raspberrypi.org/en/projects/stamping-app) and [Same but different](https://learning-admin.raspberrypi.org/en/projects/same-but-different)), you created your own projects using those skills.
+You have a range of skills which you have learnt during the Look After Yourself projects.

+You will now choose some of the skills you have learnt to make your very own, original project independently.

 ### What you will make